Consumer Directed HealthSelectSM for Active Employees

 - You do not need to designate a PCP or get a referral to see a specialist under Consumer Directed HealthSelect, but you probably will pay less for care – sometimes a lot less – if you stay in the HealthSelect network.
 There are tens of thousands of providers in the statewide network.

 - Preventive services, like vaccinations and annual checkups, are covered at 100%.

 - Except for preventive services, you would pay the full cost of doctor visits, prescriptions and other health care until you reach the annual deductible.

 - To protect you from catastrophic health costs, there is also an out-of-pocket maximum that limits the amount you would have to pay out of pocket each year.
 (All ERS health plans have an annual out-of-pocket maximum.)

 Eligibility and Enrollment

 - The plan is available to Texas Employees Group Benefits Program (GBP) eligible employees and dependents who aren’t enrolled in Medicare.
-Evidence of insurability is never required to enroll in this plan.
+Evidence of insurability is never required to enroll in this or any ERS health insurance.

 - You can enroll in this plan during your first 60 days of employment and coverage will begin the first of the month following your 60th day of employment.

 - You can also enroll when you have a qualifying life event (QLE) such as a birth or marriage and coverage will begin on the date of birth or the first of the month following the event.

 Note: If you leave state employment and stay enrolled in Consumer Directed HealthSelect through COBRA, you will no longer get state contributions to your health savings account (HSA).
-You will only pay the premium for the high-deductible health plan (HDHP) plus the 2% administrative fee to ERS.
+You will pay only the premium for the high-deductible health plan plus the 2% administrative fee to ERS.
 You can still contribute to your HSA, but you will make your contributions directly to Optum Bank.
 You will also be responsible for any administrative fees to Optum Bank.